 - satiation after drinking even a small amount of food.

-HOWEVER, IT is not just chronic myelogenous of leukemia symptoms of .
+However, it is not just the symptoms of chronic myeloid leukemia.
 They can also occur in other types of cancer and non-malignant diseases.

 The problems associated with the shortage of blood cells

 Many signs of the disease develops as a result of replacing healthy blood-forming cells in the bone marrow of leukemia.